Understanding Win32 App Detection Rules in Microsoft Intune

 File Based Win32 App Detection Rules

 This Win32 app detection rules verify application presence based on file or folder existence, date, version, or size.
-You have to provide following details when using this Intune detection rule.
+You have to provide the following details when using this Intune detection rule.

 • Path: Enter the full path of the folder that contains the file or folder to detect.